DanielTockan/Skii/README.md

 - Resorts Page
 - Individual Resort Page
 - My Account Page
-- Login and Sign Up Page
+- Login and Sign-Up Page

 A combination of the Bootstrap framework and CSS were used for styling, with a monochromatic colour scheme to match the ice white snow theme.